L-amino-acid oxidase

 The enzyme was first described in 1944 by A. Zeller and A. Maritz.
 Not only are LAAOs quite variable in terms of molecular mass, they also vary widely regarding stability.
 In a similar vein, this enzyme performs in a myriad of biological activities including apoptosis-induction, edema-induction, hemorrhaging, and inhibition or induction of platelet aggregation.

 As suggested by the name of the family, LAAOs are flavoenzymes which function to catalyze the stereospecific oxidative deamination of an L-amino acid.
 The three substrates of the enzymatic reaction are an L-amino acid, water, and oxygen, whereas the three products are the corresponding α-keto acid (2-oxo acid), ammonia, and hydrogen peroxide.
 One example of the enzyme in action occurs with the conversion L-alanine into pyruvic acid (2-oxopropanoic acid), as shown in Figure 1.

+Recent research has expanded understanding of snake venom LAAOs (sv-LAAOs), revealing their role in venom-induced tissue damage through oxidative stress and induction of cell death pathways such as autophagy, apoptosis, and necrosis.
+Structural studies have clarified their three-domain organization and active site variability, which underlie substrate specificity and functional diversity.
+In addition to their antimicrobial properties, sv-LAAOs exhibit selective cytotoxicity against tumor cells, making them a subject of growing interest for therapeutic development.

 Abundance

 Snake Venom

 Although LAAOs are present in a variety of eukaryotic and prokaryotic organisms, snake venom is a particularly rich source of the enzyme and the LAAOs are proposed to supply toxic effects upon envenomation.
 LAAOs that have been purified from the venoms of various snake species have proven to be the best suitors for examining this novel family of enzymes.
 It has been determined in most cases concerning the snake families, such as Viperidae, Crotalidae, and Elapidae, that snake venom-LAAO (sv-LAAO) constitutes about 1-9% of the total protein quantity.